 Has consumer trust in the DNS improved overall since the introduction of new gTLDs?

-In order to assess whether consumer trust in the Domain Name System (DNS) has improved overall since the introduction of new gTLDs, ICANN commissioned audience tracker research among global online consumer end users and global domain name registrants.
+In order to assess whether consumer trust in the Domain Name System (DNS) has improved overall since the introduction of new gTLDs, ICANN commissioned Nielsen to survey global online consumer end users and global domain name registrants.
 Two surveys of each group were taken approximately one year apart.
-These surveys were aimed broadly at assessing the current Top-level Domain landscape, as well as measure factors such as consumer awareness, experience, choice, and trust with new TLDs and the domain name system in general.
+These surveys were aimed broadly at assessing the current Top-level Domain landscape, as well as to measure factors such as consumer awareness, experience, choice, and trust with new TLDs and the domain name system in general.
 Reports on the survey results from the consumer segment were published in April 2015 and June 2016, and reports on the registrant surveys were published in September 2015 and August 2016.

 Summary of findings